You love nursing. You love traveling. And you love kids.

 You need to graduate from an accredited nursing program with an associate’s degree or a bachelor’s degree in nursing.

-Your schooling may take two to four years depending on the requirements and your commitment.
+Your schooling may take 2-4 years depending on the requirements and your commitment.

 Step #2: Pass the NCLEX-RN

-You’ve graduated from nursing school and you’re one step closer to becoming a pediatric travel nurse.
+You’ve graduated from nursing school.
+You’re one step closer to becoming a pediatric travel nurse.

 The next step — pass the National Council Licensure Examination (NCLEX-RN).

-Tips from fellow nurses on how to pass the NCLEX-RN the first time include:
+Check out these tips from fellow nurses on how to pass the first time:

 Step #3: Gain Experience